 These units provide the foundation of operational safety training.
 They introduce key strategies and equip personnel with effective skills to ensure they have the advantage in the operational environment.
 With emphasis on proper risk assessment and harm minimisation, they cover the basic tactical force responses required for field personnel.
 Proper mind set is emphasised and all programs involve extensive practical application using innovative drills for skill acquisition and realistic operational preparation.
 Theory common to these units includes threat assessment, effects of stress, functional verbalisation, lawful guidelines and liability, and core safety principles.

-Tactical Batons focuses on expandable batons, but the strategies can be equally applied for straight batons.
+Baton focuses on expandable batons, but the strategies can be equally applied for straight batons.
 It covers rationale for use, lawful guidelines for intermediate use of force, types of batons, maintenance, and gear selection, placement, carriage and presentation.
 Operational strategies include safe separation, opening/closing, strikes and targets, and weapon retention.
 It discusses counter-striking versus blocking and weapon defense with an impact weapon.

 Specialised Operational Safety Content